Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Introduction

 The results described above underscore the potential of {\it JWST} for advancing our understanding of reionization.
 But if we are to realize this potential, we must extract the imprint of reionization on the distribution of Ly$\alpha$ strengths and velocity profiles.
-This task requires a robust ``intrinsic model'' of Ly$\alpha$ in galaxies just after reionization (i.e., at $z\simeq5-6$), when the IGM is mostly ionized\footnote{Here we refer to intrinsic as the Ly$\alpha$ emission that would emerge from galaxies if surrounded by the ionized IGM at the end of reionization.
-This includes processing through the circumgalactic medium and the ionized IGM.}.
+This task requires a robust ``intrinsic\footnote{Here we refer to intrinsic as the Ly$\alpha$ emission that would emerge from galaxies if surrounded by the ionized IGM at the end of reionization.
+This includes processing through the circumgalactic medium and the ionized IGM.} model'' of Ly$\alpha$ in galaxies just after reionization (i.e., at $z\simeq5-6$), when the IGM is mostly ionized.
 Over the past decade, large spectroscopic campaigns with Keck and Very Large Telescope (VLT) have taken steps toward establishing an intrinsic model for Ly$\alpha$ emission in star forming galaxies \citep[e.g.,][]{Vanzella2009,Stark2010,Stark2011,Bacon2017,Pentericci2018,Urrutia2019}.
 In addition to measuring the EW distribution of Ly$\alpha$ near the end of reionization, these observations have quantified how the intrinsic Ly$\alpha$ distributions are likely to change as galaxy properties (i.e., dust attenuation, stellar population age) evolve at $z\gtrsim6$.
-With these datasets in hand, Ly$\alpha$ measurements at $z\gtrsim7$ have been effectively mapped to constraints on both IGM neutral fractions \citep[e.g.,][]{Mesinger2015,Mason2018a,Bolan2022,Jones2023,Nakane2023} and ionized bubble sizes in the vicinity of known Ly$\alpha$ emitters \citep[e.g.,][]{Tilvi2020,Jung2022,Leonova2022,Chen2023,Tang2023,Whitler2023b,Witstok2024}.
+With these datasets in hand, Ly$\alpha$ measurements at $z\gtrsim7$ have been effectively mapped to constraints on both IGM neutral fractions \citep[e.g.,][]{Mesinger2015,Mason2018a,Bolan2022,Jones2024,Nakane2024} and ionized bubble sizes in the vicinity of known Ly$\alpha$ emitters \citep[e.g.,][]{Tilvi2020,Jung2022,Leonova2022,Tang2023,Chen2024,Whitler2024,Witstok2024a}.